sudowing/service-engine/README2.md

 ---
+# Premium Content

-# Design & Development
+## Design & Development @ Patreon

-## Patreon

 This documention provides an overview of how to use this service, detailing all features and configuration options.

-Anyone intested is free to inspect the source.
+Anyone intested in exploring how this all works is free to inspect the source.

+That being said, there are a great many people who would benefit from a guided overview of this project.

-For engineers looking to learn how I've designed and implemented specific patterns, I've published a set of videos where I go in depth to each component and discuss the various decision made and show implementation patterns.
+To support this, I've produced a series of videos where I provide a detailed overview as to how this system works, detail each component and explain the requirements and various considerations that went into each and discuss the various decision made throughout the development.

+Any engineers interested in such content, can find it available via subscription via [Patreon](https://www.patreon.com/sudowing).